Skip to contents

 However, two major problems arise: bias and the calculation of the denominator.
 First, the Cohen’s d calculation is biased (meaning the effect is inflated), and a bias correction (often referred to as Hedges’ g) is applied to provide an unbiased estimate.
 Second, the denominator can influence the estimate of the SMD, and there are a multitude of choices for how to calculate the denominator.
 To make matters worse, the calculation (in most cases an approximation) of the confidence intervals involves the noncentral t distribution.
 This requires calculating a non-centrality parameter (lambda: \(\lambda\)), degrees of freedom (\(df\)), or even the standard error (sigma: \(\sigma\)) for the SMD.
 None of these are easy to determine and these calculations are hotly debated in the statistics literature (Cousineau and Goulet-Pelletier 2021).

 In this package we originally opted to make the default SMD confidence intervals as the formulation outlined by Goulet-Pelletier and Cousineau (2018).
 We found that that these calculations were simple to implement and provided fairly accurate coverage for the confidence intervals for any type of SMD (independent, paired, or one sample).
 However, even the authors have outlined some issues with the method in a newer publication (Cousineau and Goulet-Pelletier 2021).
 Other packages, such as MOTE (Buchanan et al. 2019) or effectsize (Ben-Shachar, Lüdecke, and Makowski 2020), use a simpler formulation of the noncentral t-distribution (nct).
 The default option in the package is the nct type of confidence intervals.
 We have created an argument for all TOST functions (tsum_TOST and t_TOST) named smd_ci which allow the user to specify “goulet” (for the Cousineau and Goulet-Pelletier (2021) method), “nct” (this will approximately match the results of Buchanan et al. (2019) and Ben-Shachar, Lüdecke, and Makowski (2020)), “t” (central t method), or “z” (normal method).
-We would strongly recommend using “nct” or “goulet” for any analysis.
+We would recommend using “nct” as the default for any analysis but as Viechtbauer (2007) points out the approximate methods usually suffice.
 It is important to remember that all of these methods are only approximations of confidence intervals (of varying degrees of quality) and therefore should be interpreted with caution.

-It is my belief that SMDs provide another interesting description of the sample, and have very limited inferential utility (though exceptions apply).
-You may disagree, and if you are basing your inferences on the SMD, and the associated confidence intervals, we recommend you go with a bootstrapping approach (see boot_t_TOST) (Kirby and Gerlanc 2013).
+It is my belief that SMDs provide another interesting quantitative effect size description, but have dubious and limited inferential utility2.
+You may disagree, and if you are basing your inferences on the SMD, and the associated confidence intervals, we recommend you go with a bootstrapping approach (see boot_smd_calc Kirby and Gerlanc 2013) as it is a more robust option.

 In this section we will detail on the calculations that are involved in calculating the SMD, their associated degrees of freedom, non-centrality parameter, and variance.
 If these SMDs are being reported in a scientific manuscript, we strongly recommend that the formulas for the SMDs you report be included in the methods section.